Frequently Asked Questions From Parents

 - Requests to the Registrar's Office can be made in person at 222 Criser Hall if a student presents a picture ID such as the Gator 1 Card.
 The request will be processed while the student waits.

-- Enrollment verifications can be mailed by ordering online through ISIS.
+- Enrollment verifications can be mailed by ordering online through ONE.UF.
 The verification generally goes out in the next business day's mail.

 Enrollment verifications are available after drop/add for currently enrolled students.
 UF cannot certify enrollment for future terms, but the university can provide an intent to attend statement based on the student's advance registration.

 My daughter was told she could not get verification of her enrollment until after drop/add.
 Why?
 She is not planning to drop any courses.